Soil & Water

 The Catchment area treatment is done by structural interventions coupled with biological remedial measures and social fencing to reduce soil erosion, break length and degree of slope and prevent scouring and undercutting of hill surfaces, channel banks and stabilized channel bed slopes.

 The structural measures include staggered contour trenches, peripheral trenches, gully plugs, spurs, studs, check dams, silt retention dams, relevant crate wire structures, and drop structures.

 The bio-remedial measures include vegetative/brushwood check dams across channels, vegetative spurs in single or double lines, vegetative filters and grass barriers, vegetative gully plugs, and stabilization of pondage area by planting trees and mulching with locally available biomass.

 In addition to structural and bio-remedial measures, the effective closure to animal grazing and illicit felling of vegetation with peoples active participation can be most effective social fencing measure in rehabilitation of degraded catchments.
 Awareness and motivation are needed both among the local people, NGOs and public functionaries.

 Water Harvesting Structures

-From material and design consideration, Water Harvesting Structures include small earth fill dams, stone masonary dams, water percolation dams and sub-surface dams.
+From material and design consideration, Water Harvesting Structures include small earth-fill dams, stone masonry dams, water percolation dams, and sub-surface dams.
 The sub-surface dam is a later innovation to tap sub-surface channel water for irrigation and water supply.